dojo/dojo.io/site/source/cookbook/routing/render-widget-url.md

 import { w } from '@dojo/widget-core/d';
 ```

-2. Wrap your widget with an outlet
+2. Create a `ContactWidget` and wrap this widget with an `Outlet`:

 ```js
 const ContactWidgetOutlet = Outlet(ContactWidget, 'contact page');
 ```

-3. Define and register your routing configuration
+3. Define and register your routing configuration in your main file:

 ```js
 const routingConfig = [{